Takeshi

 How to Pronounce Takeshi

 Our model has identified 4 different pronunciations for the name Takeshi.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 56.4% confident that Takeshi is pronounced as tuh-KEH-shee.
-The next most likely pronunciation is tah-KEH-shee, at 35.9% confidence.
+Our model is 56.4% confident that Takeshi is pronounced as tuh-KEH-shee, which has 3 syllables.
+The next most likely pronunciation is tah-KEH-shee, at 35.9% confidence, with 3 syllables.

 tuh-KEH-shee (3 syllables)